rjashby/Portfolio-Landing/README.md

 * _Additionally, you will need to sign up for a Github account, which can be done for free at https://github.com/_.
 * _Once you have your Github account, create a repository in your personal Github page for you to save your changes and publish them to Github for ease of access and use_
 * _Create a way to save your changes to your own personal Github account by adding a remote to your page via the command "$ git remote add {nickname for your remote} {url of your github repository}."_
-* _For example, the commany "$ git remote add ra https://github.com/epicodus-lessons/hi-everyone," would add a new remote called "ra" located at "https://github.com/epicodus-lessons/hi-everyone".
+* _For example, the command "$ git remote add ra https://github.com/epicodus-lessons/hi-everyone," would add a new remote called "ra" located at "https://github.com/epicodus-lessons/hi-everyone".
 * _Once any changes are made, utilize the command "$ git add ." to add the necessary files to be committed_
 * _To commit any changes, use the command "$ git commit -m "description of what was altered for ease of reference."_
-* _For example, the command "$ git commit -m "create initial html and stylesheet pages," would be a short and concise example of a good initial commit to push to your repository.
+* _For example, the command "$ git commit -m "create initial html and style sheet pages," would be a short and concise example of a good initial commit to push to your repository.
 * _To push and save the changes to your Github repository, use the command "$git push {nickname for your remote} {url of your github repository}."_
-* _At anytime you are unsure of what you have recently editted or added, the command "$ git status" will tell you what has been recently altered in the git._
+* _At anytime you are unsure of what you have recently edited or added, the command "$ git status" will tell you what has been recently altered in the git._

 ## Known Bugs